PowerShell/PowerShell-RFC/1-Draft/RFCXXXX-PowerShell-Core-Interop-Module.md

 Comments Due: 5/1/2017
 ---

-# Interop Module Which Emulates Windows On PowerShell Core On Non-Windows
+# Interop Module Which Patches PowerShell Core Environment to Match The "Developed On" Platform of the Code

 I have written one script for configuring security for AWS which runs, without modification, on Linux or Windows.